craigtaub/node-alice/README.md

 ## Future features:
  - Add a Stats section (longest call stack, number of new ticks, worse offender).
  - Web Sockets so each new request can reload the "request call stack tree" page.
- - Add whitelist to recognise common parents (React/react-router/Express/Node/Promises)
+ - Add whitelist to recognise common parents (e.g. React/react-router/Express/Node/Promises)